 Headache and Nausea

-To prevent symptoms altogether, climb or hike to higher altitudes at a slower pace to give your body plenty of time to adapt.
-Staying hydrated and sleeping at a lower altitude can also prevent symptoms (x).
+To prevent symptoms altogether, try to climb or hike to higher altitudes at a slower pace to give your body plenty of time to adapt.
+Staying hydrated and a good night’s sleep at a lower elevation can also prevent symptoms (x).

 High-Altitude Pulmonary Edema

-One of the first symptoms of HAPE is a nonproductive cough–one that only worsens as time passes.
-Shortness of breath and breathlessness also occur and persist even while resting, as do a fast heart rate and fever (x).
-Descend immediately to a lower altitude if you feel any of these symptoms while you’re hiking.
+High-altitude pulmonary edema (HAPE) can occur when ascending 305 meters or a little over 1,000 feet or more per day at high altitudes–anywhere between 2,500 and 3,000 meters.
+It’s the most common cause of death related to climbing or hiking high altitudes. (x)One of the first symptoms of HAPE is a nonproductive cough that only worsens as time passes.
+Shortness of breath and breathlessness also occur and persist even while resting, as do a fast heart rate and fever. (x) Descend immediately to a lower altitude if you feel any of these symptoms while you’re hiking.

 How to Treat Altitude Sickness